michaelfruth/latex-bibliography-helper/README.md

     - Hiding of attributes (hiding in the sense of LaTex will ignore these fields during processing)

 ## Configuration
-`latex_bibtex_helper` requires a configuration file.
+The tool requires a configuration file.
 If no file could be found or loaded properly, the tool aborts.
 The following locations will be used to load the configuration file:
 1. Command line argument `--config`
 2. Environment variable: `LATEX_BIBTEX_HELPER_CONFIG`
 3. Home directory: `~/.latex_bibtex_helper_config.json`